MikeHardIce/strigui/doc/api.md

 ## Transformation

 The UI with all its state, including created windows, is represented by a map of widgets.
 Changes are done by transforming this map into a new state.
-Strigui will determine if the state transitioning requires redrawing of the widgets that have changed, or their neightbours, and in which order widgets need to be redrawn.
+Strigui will determine if the state transitioning requires redrawing of the widgets that have changed or if the neightbouring widgets need to be redrawn.
+It will draw the widgets based on the alignment on the z-axis.

 State transformations are done via swap-widgets! which requires a function that takes a map of widgets as parameter, and returns the new map of widgets.